 If you live in a state that offers additional mandates for the issuance of last paychecks to departing employees, see FindLaw's State Labor Agencies directory and contact the appropriate office to file a complaint.

-Whether you've moved on to another employer or were fired from your last job, you are entitled to your last paycheck in accordance with state law.
+Whether you've moved on to another employer or were fired from your last job, you're entitled to your last paycheck in accordance with state law.
 If you're still waiting for your last paycheck after the statutory deadline, you may want to explore your legal options.
-Have an employment attorney evaluate your potential claim for free.
+Get in touch with a local employment law attorney today.

 Contact a qualified employment attorney to make sure your rights are protected.